 Malcolm’s grandfather, Pedro ̈The Bull ̈ Cepeda, is known to be ̈One of the best players in his generation ̈.

-Malcolm now resides in Boston and is currently Assistant Baseball Coach at Fisher College.
-He is also coaching the 16U Junior Spinners (Local AAU tournament team) this upcoming baseball season as well as providing private instruction to baseball athletes in the area.
+Malcolm now resides in Boston.
+He is coaching the 16U Junior Spinners (Local AAU tournament team) this upcoming baseball season as well as providing private instruction to baseball athletes in the area.

 Scott has been the Head Baseball Coach at Fisher College for 18 seasons.
 In the 2018-19 season, Coach Dulin coached his most successful season to date, finishing the season with a 42-16 record, the highest in school history.
 He also reached a personal coaching milestone as he now has over 500 wins in his coaching career.
 In his 18 years at the helm, Fisher College Baseball has compiled a record of 490-379-2 and has qualified for post season play every year since 2003, including a berth in the 2018-19 season in which the team came up just short of their first ever bid to the National Tournament.
 Combined, Fisher College Baseball have earned 12 conference titles, have been nationally ranked, and participation numbers have tripled from year one to now.
 For six straight seasons (2004-2009), Dulin was named the Sunrise Conference Baseball Coach of the Year.
 Additionally, he was named the NAIA Region X Baseball Coach of the Year for five consecutive seasons (2004-2008), and was named the 2007 recipient of the NAIA Region X Coach of Character Award.
 Coach Dulin has also coached numerous All-Conference and All-Region Players, four Rookies of the Year, seven Players of the Year, and has seen several players go on to play professionally.